hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

 into a copy of `coll`.
 Both `from` and `coll` can by any Mori collection.

-The gain from using Mori in this situation is not huge, since you end up creating a new object with Mori or with the standard defensive copy approach.
-Mori is able to create copies faster using less memory - which matters when working with large maps but probably won't make any difference with options objects.
-I find this idea appealing anyway.
+That does still involve copying the input `options` object into a new Mori map.
+It is also possible to provide a Mori sequence as input to start with - `js_to_clj` will accept either a plain JavaScript object or a Mori collection:

+{% highlight js %}
+var feat_ = new MyFeature(mori.hash_map(
+    'position',       'above',
+    'destroyOnClose': true
+));
+{% endhighlight %}

+The gain from using Mori in this situation is slight in practice, since the objects and maps involved are small.

+In situations with larger data structures, or where data is copied many times in a loop, Mori's ability to create copies faster using less memory could make a difference.
+In my opinion applying immutability consistently - even where there are no significant performance gains
+- can simplify things.

 ### `set`